Myndex/SAPC-APCA/README.md

 -----
 ## DISCLAIMER

-_DISCLAIMER AND LIMITATIONS OF USE_
+_DISCLAIMER AND LIMITATIONS OF USE:_
 APCA is an embodiment of certain suprathreshold contrast prediction technologies and it is licensed to the W3 on a limited basis for use in certain specific accessibility guidelines for web content only.
 APCA may be used for predicting contrast for web content use without royalty.

-However, said license excludes other use cases not related to web content.
+Said license excludes other use cases not related to web content.
 Prohibited uses include medical, clinical evaluation, human safety related, aerospace, transportation, military applications,